-If you see the follow error message, you may be able to fix this error by changing the Spark conf when you start the cluster.
+If you see the follow error message, you may be able to fix this error by changing the Spark configuration when you start the cluster.

 Serialized task XXX:XXX was XXX bytes, which exceeds max allowed: spark.rpc.message.maxSize (XXX bytes).
 Consider increasing spark.rpc.message.maxSize or using broadcast variables for large values.